 Rockstar has long been known for its tight-lipped development process, often holding back major reveals until just months, or even weeks, before release.

-Given that GTA 6 is still nearly a year away, it’s no surprise the studio remains silent about the specifics of its online mode.
+Given that GTA 6 is still nearly a year away, it’s no surprise that the studio remains silent about the specifics of its online mode.